Cruise Disembarkation Day Blunders

 One of the biggest challenges that you’re going to face on disembarkation day is elevators.

 Lots of people, particularly if you’re on a big ship, are going to be trying to get off the ship.
-So, everyone is likely to be using the elevators and they’re going to be really busy.
+So, everyone is likely to be using the elevators and they’re going to be incredibly busy.

 Use the elevators at either side of the ship.
 But the best tip of all is push up.
 Go up at least one level because the lift going up is going to be not very busy, so go up to come down.